aaronsethroberson/manage-accounts/README.md

 <p/>

 <p align="center">
-Once the script is run, it will start creating random users and placing them into the OU (Organizational Unit) we previously created called "_EMPLOYEES."
-By navigating to Active Directory Users and Computers and selecting the "EMPLOYEES" folder, you’ll see all the users stored there.
-Pick one of the randomly generated users, then log into Client-1 using their username and the password "Password1
+Once the script is executed, it will begin creating random users and adding them to the OU (Organizational Unit) we created earlier, named "_EMPLOYEES."
+By going to Active Directory Users and Computers and selecting the "EMPLOYEES" folder, you'll see all the users stored there.
+Choose one of the randomly generated users, then log into Client-1 using their username and the password "Password1."
 <br/>

 ![Image](https://github.com/user-attachments/assets/7c9213da-3f6a-41eb-8279-524ff66a152d)